 - An overall platinum winner may be chosen, representing the most extraordinary entry of the year.

-- The winners are announced, and the glass trophies are sent!
+- The winners are announced, and the glass trophies or medals are sent!
 Where possible, we even try to hand over trophies in person, at international events around the globe.

 There are four categories for the Awards, and organisations can submit for one or more of these categories: